alexeymorgunov/unixshellcourse/README.md

 # Unix shell course

 Hello and welcome to this course!
-Slightly different versions of this course are being taught to different audiences.
-Please follow the correct instructions for your session.

 **Part II BBS Bioinformatics** - 15:00-17:00, 14 Jan 2019
 1. We begin by working through the [Orientation](Orientation.md) exercise.
 You can either copy what I am doing on the screen or work through it faster on your own.
 Refer to [Notes](Notes1.md) for some explanations and further examples.
 2. Attempt the [Exercises](Exercises1.md).
-[Answers](Answers1.md) to exercises are available but please only check them once you have given the exercises a proper try.
+[Answers](Answers1.md) to exercises are available but please only check them once you have given the exercises a fair try.
 I will be walking around the room if you have any questions.

-Part 2 of the course is optional, you're welcome to complete it at home.
+Part 2 of the course is optional, you're welcome to continue with it after finishing Part 1, or to complete it at home.
 ---
 ## Introduction to Unix shell - Part 1